grishavanika/grishavanika.github.io/ue/ue_unofficial_docs.md

    * Usage Warnings: Usage as keys in Sets or Maps.
 Because Weak Pointers can become invalid at any time, and will not notify the container
  * [welding physics bodies in unreal engine by using the physics asset editor](https://dev.epicgames.com/documentation/en-us/unreal-engine/welding-physics-bodies-in-unreal-engine-by-using-the-physics-asset-editor?application_version=5.0)
  * [what happens when my cinematic ends in unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/what-happens-when-my-cinematic-ends-in-unreal-engine?application_version=5.0)
+   * how to keep any changes made through Sequencer when it has completed or restore changes back to their original state
+   * Properties / When Finished state / Keep State
+   * Keep State has a local effect, there is a global Restore State option contained within the Level Sequence actor
  * [whats new](https://dev.epicgames.com/documentation/en-us/unreal-engine/whats-new?application_version=5.0)
  * [widget blueprints in umg for unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/widget-blueprints-in-umg-for-unreal-engine?application_version=5.0)
  * [widget components in unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/widget-components-in-unreal-engine?application_version=5.0)